qgis/qwc2/README.md

 This repository contains the stock QWC application.

-If you want to extend QWC with custom plugins etc, you can use this repository as a submodule and build your custom application on top, see [https://github.com/qgis/qwc2-demo-app](https://github.com/qgis/qwc2-demo-app) for an example.
+If you want to extend QWC with custom plugins etc, you can use this repository as a submodule or the [corresponding `qwc2` NPM module](https://www.npmjs.com/package/qwc2) and build your custom application on top, see [https://github.com/qgis/qwc2-demo-app](https://github.com/qgis/qwc2-demo-app) for an example.